StanKold/First/README.md

-First steps in coding with Java some tasks for SoftUni
+# StarProblems
+Problem solvings on tasks marked with star for difficulty